Without our prior approval,

-This means that if we have to take regulatory action against non-lawyer managers, sole practitioners, or firms, we can make the decision to withdraw that approval and prevent them from working in the way they previously did.
-These regulatory decisions may be published by us.
+This means that, if we need to take regulatory action against non-lawyer managers, sole practitioners, or firms, we can decide to withdraw our approval and prevent them from working in the way they previously did.
+We may publish such decisions.

 Withdraw approval of non-lawyer manager

 Non-lawyers are allowed to be managers or owners of the firms we regulate.
 However, the firm must first obtain our approval.
 We only approve if we are satisfied that the proposed manager or owner and the firm meet certain criteria, set out in regulation 5 of the SRA Recognised Bodies Regulations 2011.
 If we decide to withdraw approval, we may publish this decision.

 Solicitors and registered European lawyers are able to practice on their own account as a sole practitioner.
 Before they can do so, they need authorisation from us to enable them to provide legal services.
 We may decide to revoke someone's authorisation.
 If we do so, we may publish this decision.

 Firms need to be recognised by us each year.
 This enables them to provide legal services.
 We may decide to revoke recognition during the year.
 If we do so, we may publish this decision.
 If recognition has been revoked, it does not have our permission to provide legal services.

 Suspension of PC/registration

 It is possible for a solicitor's practising certificate (PC) or registration of registered European lawyers (RELs) or registered foreign lawyers (RFLs) to be suspended, either by us or the Solicitors Disciplinary Tribunal (SDT).
 This means the person is not entitled to practise as a solicitor while their suspension continues.
 Sometimes suspensions occur automatically, for example if a solicitor is bankrupt.